awsdocs/amazon-personalize-developer-guide/doc_source/creating-metric-attribution.md

 To start generating metric reports, you create a metric attribution and import interactions data\.
 When you create a metric attribution, you specify a list of event types to report on\.
 For each event type, you specify a function that Amazon Personalize applies as it collects the data\.
 Available functions include `SUM(DatasetType.COLUMN_NAME)` and `SAMPLECOUNT()`\.

- For example, you might have an online shopping app and want to track two metrics: the click\-through rate for recommendations, and the total revenue from purchases\.
+ For example, you might have an online video streaming app and want to track two metrics: the click\-through rate for recommendations, and the total length of movies watched, where each video in the Items dataset includes a `LENGTH` attribute\.
 You would create a metric attribution and add two metrics, each with an event type and function\.
 The first might be for the `Click` event type with a `SAMPLECOUNT()` function\.
-The second might be for the `Purchase` event type with a `SUM(Items.price)` function\.
+The second might be for the `Watch` event type with a `SUM(Items.LENGTH)` function\.

 You can apply `SUM()` functions to only numeric columns of Items and Interactions datasets\.
 To apply a `SUM()` function to a column in an Items dataset, you must first import item metadata\.